Streetsville, Mississauga

 Streetsville (pop.
 47,327) is a neighbourhood located in the northwestern corner of the city of Mississauga, Ontario, Canada, on the Credit River.
-Although Streetsville occupies the west and east banks of the river, the majority is located on the west bank of the river.
+Although Streetsville occupies the west and east banks of the river, the historic village area is located on its west bank.

 A town prior to the 1974 amalgamations that formed the City of Mississauga, it seeks to keep a "small town" charm by retaining a variety of historical buildings and streetscapes.
 As part of this attempt to maintain a separate identity from the larger city, the names of two main Mississauga streets, as they pass through Streetsville, retain the names they had when Streetsville was an independent village: Mississauga Road and Bristol Road, which remain as Queen Street and Main Street respectively.
 Other main thoroughfares that pass through or near Streetsville include Britannia Road, Creditview Road, Eglinton Avenue, and Erin Mills Parkway.

 History

 Before 1800

 The area surrounding the Credit River was populated by the Iroquois people up until the early 18th century, when it was taken by the Ojibwa.
 European settlers came to know them specifically as the Mississaugas, which eventually became the name of the area itself.
 By 1805, the Natives had either ceded or sold most of this land over to British governance.